brian978/easy-sketch.js/README.md

     sketcher.getOption("some option", "value to return if option is not found");

-**Note:** If you want to draw lines with opacity, then I recommend you activate the **doubleBuffering** option which adds an extra layer that is used to buffer the line until you release the mouse click.
+**Note:** If you want to draw lines with opacity, then I recommend you activate the **doubleBuffering** option which adds an extra layer that is used to buffer the line until you release the mouse click:

+    sketcher.setOptions({doubleBuffering: true});

 ### Drawing without user input